Brandonf2022/touringbot/README.md

 Processes information from a range of sources including text documents, images, and websites.

 ## How to Use
-Touring Bot 2.0 is designed to streamline the process of data organization for music industry professionals.
+Touring Bot 2.0 is designed to streamline data entry about where artists have performed, when, and with whom.
 Here’s how to use the bot:

 1. **Provide Data**: Input your data about artists, performances, or festivals.
 This can be in the form of text, images, or web links.
 2. **Specify Requirements**: Let the bot know specific details or formats you require for your data organization.